ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 She pressed a larger satchel into Sim's hands—dried provisions, bundled herbs, and the additional supplies.
 "The way-station first.
 Rest, plan, decide.
 The hills will still be there if you choose them.
 Blackwater too, though it may choose you first."

+Maera then reached into a small, intricately carved wooden box on a high shelf—the same one Gond had noticed earlier, its patterns elven.
+She drew out a single, perfectly preserved silver-green leaf, its edges almost luminous.
+She pressed it into Sim's other hand.

+"A trifle," she said, her voice softer now.
+"Something from the Elder Folk.
+A child's game, mostly."
+Her gaze met Sim's, a flicker of understanding passing between them.
+"For you, priest, it may be more.
+Hold it, when you seek true sanctuary.
+It might… guide your hand."
+She paused, a slight smile touching her lips.
+"And those who carry such tokens sometimes find the shadows cling a little closer, making them harder to follow.
+A small blessing, perhaps, in these dark times."

+Sim closed his fingers around the leaf.
+It felt cool and smooth against his palm.
+For an instant, as his skin touched it, he thought he saw a faint, pearlescent shimmer trace its veins, but it was gone as quickly as it appeared.
+He tucked it carefully into his tunic.

 "You've helped others," Gond said.
 It wasn't a question.

 Maera's hands stilled on the satchel's ties.
 "I've treated injuries.
 Offered directions.
 Shared what food I could spare."
 Her voice carried careful neutrality.
 "Healers help the wounded.
 It's what we do."